-Since 2006, Shopify has been a leading eCommerce platform for small- and medium-sized business owners who want to quickly build an online store and start selling products without needing web development experience.
+Shopify has been a leading ecommerce platform since 2006 for small- and medium-sized business owners, particularly those wanting to build an online store and start selling products quickly, and without web development experience.

-In this article, we’ll explain how to build a website with Shopify.
-We’ll talk you through every stage of the process, from signing up to creating your domain name, to adding your products and launching.
-With this information, you can decide if Shopify’s the right eCommerce platform for your business.
+Here, we’ll explain how to build a website with Shopify.
+We’ll talk you through every stage of the process, from sign-up to creating your domain name, onto adding your products and launching your site.
+You can then decide if Shopify’s the right ecommerce platform for you and your business.

 How to build a website with Shopify: Preparation

-Building a website with Shopify is a simple and intuitive process.
-If you have an idea of how you want your eCommerce site to look before you begin, you can build your site in a little as an hour.
+Building a website with Shopify is simple and intuitive.
+If you have an idea of how you want your ecommerce site to look before you begin, you can build your site in as little as an hour.

-So before registering with Shopify, decide what colors and fonts complement your brand identity.
+Before registering with Shopify, decide what colors and fonts complement your brand identity.
 Perhaps create a mood board of other stylish websites you like and want to emulate.
-Then, when Shopify presents you with templates, color palettes, and font options during the web building process, you’ll have a strong idea of which ones align with your brand's identity.
+Then, when you see the options Shopify presents you with for templates, color palettes, and font options, you’ll have a stronger idea of which ones align with your brand identity.

-It’s also important to decide on a good domain name for your store (which serves as your business’s “address” on the internet) and check that it’s available.
-To find out how your domain name may affect your site’s ranking on different search engines, read search engine optimization (SEO) guides on marketing sites.
-This will enable you to make an informed choice on the best domain name for your brand when you reach that stage of the Shopify setup process.
+It’s also important to decide on a good domain name for your store, and check that it’s available.
+To find out how your domain name may affect your site’s ranking on different search engines, research search engine optimization (SEO).
+This will help you to make an informed choice on the best domain name for your brand when you reach that stage of the setup process.

 Step 1: Sign up for Shopify

-Shopify encourages you to build your site as part of its 14-day free trial.
-Once you’ve done this, you can choose between its $29/mo, $79/mo, and $299/mo plans (the more expensive plans are marketed toward larger businesses).
+Shopify encourages you to build your site as part of a 14-day free trial.
+Once you’ve built your site, you can choose between its $29 a month, $79 a month, and $299 a month plans (the more expensive plans are marketed toward larger businesses).

 Step 2: Add products